I understand the Toronto School of Theology (TST) is a consortium of schools. Who belongs to the consortium?

 Four schools are affiliated member institutions of TST: Conrad Grebel University College at the University of Waterloo, Huron University College at the University of Western Ontario, the Institute for Christian Studies and Waterloo Lutheran Seminary at Wilfrid Laurier University.

 What programs are offered at TST?

 TST member schools offer several professional and academic programs at the post-baccalaureate level.
 Basic degrees are first theological degrees and are administered by the member schools of TST.
 Students contemplating application to a basic degree program should contact the member college registrar.
-Advanced degrees operate at a higher academic level, and (except in the case of the MA) admission is restricted to students with both a bachelor's degree and a basic theological degree.
+Graduate (or "advanced") degrees operate at a higher academic level, and (except in the case of the MA) admission is restricted to students with both a bachelor's degree and a basic theological degree.
 The graduate degrees (MA, ThM, DMin and PhD) are administered by TST, and inquiries concerning admission may be directed to the Graduate Centre for Theological Studies Administrator.